 - Validation list shows the results of the latest validation

-- Pending checkins shows a tree view of the items you have added or checked out
+- Pending changes shows a tree view of the items you have added or checked out since your last commit

 - References show the result of any cross reference performed in Studio